jbcodeforce/flink-studies/docs/coding/flink-sql.md

     ```

-???- question "How to consume from a Kafka topic to a SQL table?"
+???- question "How to consume from a Kafka topic to a SQL table? -- Flink OSS"
     On Confluent Cloud for flink, there are already tables created for each topic.
 For local Flink we need to create table with column definitions that maps to attributes of the record.
 The `From` right operand proposes the list of topic/table for the catalog and database selected.
 For Flink OSS or Confluent Platform for Flink the `WITH` statement helps to specify the source topic.

     ```sql